Junhepark/Surface-Adsorption-and-Geometry-Evaluator-SAGE-/README.md

 pip install huggingface_hub
 huggingface-cli login
 ```
-Otherwise, The user could use other models(Including OC20, OC22, or etc...) please, modify it in common.py before usage.
+Otherwise, The user could use other models(Including OC20, OC22, or etc...).
+If you want to use other model, please modify it in common.py before usage.

 The model weights will be downloaded automatically on first use.
 ## Usage